 “The power of the web is that everybody owns a printing press now, but I feel like we’ve lost a bit of that web 1.0 or 1.5 feeling,” Dalenberg said.
 “It’s always really exciting when we can surface exceptional content from smaller players and indie web publications, not just the usual suspects.
 It’s also great to hear people say how much they like discovering new publications because they saw them in Pocket’s recommendations.”

 The power of a Pocket recommendation

 Scalawag magazine is a small nonprofit publication dedicated to U.S. Southern culture and issues, with a belief that great storytelling and reporting can lead to policy changes.
-In June, Scalawag published a round-up piece entitled Reckoning with white supremacy: Five fundamentals for white folks to share how they had been covering issues of systemic racism in the South and police systems since it launched in 2015.
+Last June, Scalawag published a round-up piece entitled Reckoning with white supremacy: Five fundamentals for white folks to share how they had been covering issues of systemic racism in the South and police systems since it launched in 2015.

 “I wrote it mostly for other folks on the team to use as a guide to send to well-meaning friends who found themselves suddenly interested in these issues in the summer of protests, almost as a reference guide for people unfamiliar with our work but who wanted to learn more,” said Lovey Cooper, Scalawag’s Managing Editor and author of the piece.

 Cooper published it on a Wednesday evening and sent it to a few friends on Thursday.
 By Friday morning, traffic was suddenly overwhelming their site, and Pocket was the driver.
 The Pocket team had recommended Cooper’s story on the Firefox new tab, and people were reading it.
 Lots of them.

 “I watched the metrics as I sat on the phone with various tech gurus to get the site back up and running, and within two hours — even with the site not working anywhere except in-app viewers like Pocket — the piece became our most viewed story of the year,” she said.